shindesuyash/DFIIE-Website/README.md

-# DBATU IIEC Website Frontend
+# DBATU DFIIE Website Frontend

 This repository contains the frontend of the **Dr. Babasaheb Ambedkar Technological University Industry-Institute-Entrepreneurship Cell (DBATU IIEC)** website, developed using **React.js**.